 Accrued Cap Rate.
 The portion of the Cap Rate that has accrued from the Term Start Date to any day within the Term.
 This is the maximum Index Performance that may be applied in calculating the Interim Value on any day prior to the Term End Date if Index Performance is greater than zero.
 For Contracts issued before January 1, 2023, the Accrued Cap Rate is equal to the Cap Rate multiplied by the number of days elapsed since the Term Start Date, divided by the total number of days in the Term.
 For Contracts issued on or after January 1, 2023, the Accrued Cap Rate is a fixed percentage of the Cap Rate during the Vested Period, and increases daily after the end of the Vested Period until it fully accrues at the Term End Date.
-Specifically, the Accrued Cap Rate is equal to the Cap Rate multiplied by the greater of (i) the Vested Period divided by the total number of days in the Term.
+Specifically, the Accrued Cap Rate is equal to the Cap Rate multiplied by the greater of (i) the Vested Period divided by the total number of days in the Term; or (ii) the number of days elapsed since the Term Start Date divided by the total number of days in the Term.